plp13/qman/README.md

 - Manual page

 ## Future features
-- Navigation history dialogue (view and select history entries using a menu)
+- Navigation history dialog (view and select history entries using a menu)
 - More???

 All basic functionality has now been completed.
 However, the program should